 - The Ten Things All Future Mathematicians and Scientists Must Know (But are Rarely Taught), or other books by Edward Zaccoro

 - The Man Who Counted: A Collection of Mathematical Adventures by Malba Tahan

 Or go in a slightly different direction with your IIA student and use a book like Speed Mathematics Simplified by Edward Stoddard, to open their mind to a different way of working with numbers than our traditional algorithms.

-Two options were given for French in the PNEU programmes: one, a Primary French Course with grammar and exercises, and two, noted as “better”, a Course of French using the Oral Method.
+Two options were given for French in the PNEU programmes: one, a Primary French Course with grammar and exercises, and the second, noted as “better”, a Course of French using the Oral Method.

 If you finish Level 2 of Spanish, the creator of the Cherrydale Press books recommends the following:

 “[A]t the moment I’d recommend going back through Volumes I and II and putting the series in more advanced tenses and working on more explicit aspects of grammar.
 (We’re working on those lessons.)
 I’d also recommend incorporating poetry and perhaps reading a book in Spanish.
 It is possible to get popular books in Spanish these days, but it would be better to get something that was actually written by a Spanish author.”